 Giving Compass' Take:

-- RAND Corporation showcases research projects funded by RAND supporters that examine anti-Asian violence, mass incarceration, and the effects of redlining.
+- RAND Corporation showcases research projects funded by RAND supporters that use a racial lens to examine anti-Asian violence, mass incarceration, and the effects of redlining.

 - Learn more about promoting equitable and inclusive research.

 We connect donors to learning resources and ways to support community-led solutions.
 Learn more about us.